RockefellerArchiveCenter/dm-transfer-workflow/inventory.md

 ## Overview

 Digital media items should be inventoried as they are encountered during processing.
-In order to save a digital media item record, you must supply the RefId of the appropriate file-level component and retrieve the file and resource titles.
+In order to save a digital media item record, you must supply the RefId of the appropriate item-level component and retrieve the item and resource titles.
 For minimal processing, you may supply the RefId of the series-level or subseries-level component.
-Do not create an item-level record in ArchivesSpace during the inventorying process.
+Digital media items should be described as a sibling relationship to their parent units and should have the same box and/or folder instances.
+Do not create a child relationship to represent the association between the digital media item and the parent unit.

 ## Setup